It's hard to believe but the very first Kindle was released 13 years ago – and it's fair to say eReaders have come a long way since then.

 The original Kindle but refreshed year upon year, the Kindle is now one of the cheaper eReaders on the market – yet it still boasts a number of handy features, like a built-in light, a thin and light design, as well as Audible integration.

 It’s perfect for reading on the go, as you can use it with one hand.
 It also has a light to help you read wherever you are.
 It may lack the storage and features of more advanced Kindles, including adjustable lights and waterproofing, but if you’re looking for a budget option this one is perfect for you.

 The perfect way to read comics, as well as books

 Price: From £349/From $309 | Dimensions: 250.6 x 174.1 x 7.5mm | Light: Yes | Waterproof: No | Storage: 32GB, 128GB | Display: 10.2 inches

-It may be different to every other device on the list, but if you enjoy reading comics then it might be worth investing in an iPad instead.
-The all-new Apple iPad has a fantastic 10.2-inch display with a 2160 X 1620 pixel resolution and 500 nits of brightness to really make colours pop.
+It may be different to every other device on the list, but if you enjoy reading digital comics and graphic novels, then it might be worth investing in an iPad instead.
+The Apple iPad has a fantastic 10.2-inch display with a 2160 x 1620 pixel resolution and 500 nits of brightness to really make colours really pop.